Psychology Scholarships for College

 Psi Chi International Honor Society in Psychology Scholarships

 The Psi Chi Scholarship is available to members of the International Honor Society in Psychology who demonstrate strong academic performance and service to the field.
-Psi Chi offers a variety of awards, including general scholarships, research grants, and travel awards to attend psychology conferences.
+Psi Chi offers a variety of support, including scholarships, research grants, and travel awards for conferences.

 • Active Psi Chi membership in good standing.

-• Submission of an essay and faculty recommendations.
+• Common application items include an essay and faculty recommendations.

 Scholarships for Women Pursuing Degrees in Psychology

 Several programs provide dedicated financial aid for women studying psychology.
-These scholarships promote gender diversity, empowerment, and representation within the psychology profession, especially in research, counseling, and leadership roles.
+These scholarships promote representation within the profession, especially in research, counseling, and leadership roles.

-• Jeannette Rankin Women’s Scholarship Fund: Provides funding for low-income women aged 35 and older pursuing psychology or counseling degrees, helping nontraditional and returning students complete their education.
+• Jeannette Rankin Women’s Scholarship Fund: Supports low-income women aged 35 and older returning to school (can fit psychology/counseling paths).

 Psychology Scholarships for High School Seniors

-High school students planning to major in psychology can apply for early funding opportunities that recognize academic potential and interest in human behavior.
-These scholarships help students begin building a strong foundation before starting college-level psychology coursework.
+High school students planning to major in psychology can find early opportunities that recognize academic potential and interest in human behavior.

 APA Minority Fellowship Program

 The APA Minority Fellowship Program provides financial assistance and mentorship to psychology graduate students from underrepresented backgrounds.
-The program aims to improve mental health services for diverse communities by supporting future psychologists who bring culturally informed perspectives to their work.
+The program’s goal is to strengthen culturally informed mental health services and improve outcomes in diverse communities.

-• Funding for students enrolled in clinical, counseling, or school psychology programs.
+• Often aligned with clinical, counseling, or school psychology training.

 Scholarships for Students Specializing in Mental Health

-Students focusing on mental health and counseling can apply for targeted awards that support their training in therapy, clinical practice, and behavioral health.
-These scholarships help meet the growing demand for licensed counselors, therapists, and clinical psychologists.
+Students focused on clinical mental health and counseling can look for targeted awards that support training in therapy, clinical practice, and behavioral health.

 Corporate and Private Scholarships for Psychology Students